-We will explore these questions and discuss how they are still relevant for women working in the arts today at a live streamed event with a panel of talented and impactful women working to develop Exeter’s current arts and cultural landscape.
+We started exploring these questions and discussing how they are still relevant for women working in the arts today at a live streamed event with a panel of talented and impactful women working to develop Exeter’s current arts and cultural landscape.
 We will look at the stories we have discovered in the archive and discuss how we can use this knowledge to shape the future culture of our city and the South West.

 Below you will also find a feature focussing on two influential women of the Northcott’s past; Jane Howell and Diana Riggs, by one of the interns studying the archive, Joseph Leyland.